gebeyehu08/Objective_Data-analytics-python/bach/docs/source/bach/data-stores.rst

 **Bach Series names with special characters get encoded.**
 Big Query limits the allowed characters in column names.
 Therefore, Bach Series names that contain 'special' characters are encoded in SQL, and might be harder to relate to the original series name.
-See the `tip on using simple series names </docs/modeling/bach/core-concepts/#use-simple-series-names-for-cleaner-sql>`_
+See the :doc:`tip on using simple series names <core-concepts/#use-simple-series-names-for-cleaner-sql>`.

 **BigQuery cannot execute very complex queries** Sometimes complex operations on Bach cannot be executed on BigQuery and you might get an error: